sunfounder/pironman5/docs/source/what_do_we_need.rst

 * M.2 NVMe SSD

     The |link_pironman5| features an NVMe PIP with an M.2 SSD connector, accommodating four NVMe M.2 SSD sizes: 2230, 2242, 2260, and 2280.
-It supports both PCIE2.0 and PCIE 3.0 NVMe M.2 SSDs.
+The connection is certified for Gen 2.0 speeds (5 GT/sec), but you can force it to Gen 3.0 (10 GT/sec).

 * Screen